jacobeisenstein/gt-css-class/README.md

 + February 18.
 Reading: [Probabilistic topic models](http://www.cs.princeton.edu/~blei/papers/Blei2012.pdf) by David Blei, 2012.
 + February 20.
 Reading: [The Issue Adjusted Ideal Point Model](http://arxiv.org/abs/1209.6004) by Gerrish and Blei, 2012.
 + February 25.
 No class?
 Or a guest lecture.
 + February 27.
 Topics and networks.
 Reading: [Hierarchical relational models for document networks](Hierarchical relational models for document networks) by Chang and Blei, 2010.
 (Warning: mathy!
 It's okay if you can't follow all of section 3, but do make sure you read and understand the rest of the paper.)
-Or something not by Blei?

 **Week 9: Memes, text reuse, and censorship**
 + March 4.
 Reading: [Meme-tracking and the dynamics of the news cycle](http://snap.stanford.edu/class/cs224w-readings/leskovec09meme.pdf) by Leskovec, Backstrom, and Kleinberg, 2009.